-The Council's insurance provision (held for known future insurance claims resulting from the Council's selfinsurance of liability risks and fire damage) received a full actuarial assessment of the Insurance Fund position as at 31 March 2017.
-The next actuarial review is being undertaken in 2020/21.
+The Council's insurance provision (held for known future insurance claims resulting from the Council's self-insurance of liability risks and fire damage) received a full actuarial assessment of the Insurance Fund position as at 31 March 2017.
+The most recent actuarial review was undertaken in 2017/18.
 The provision is based upon updated professional estimates of continuing open claims identified in that year's assessment.
-It also reflects claims currently received for which payment is expected in the next 12 months.
+It also reflects claims they have currently received for which they expect payment in the next 12 months.